Machinesmith: Fictional character biography

 Starr Saxon was born in Memphis, Tennessee, but his family was living in Queens, New York, by his teenage years.
 At 14 years old, he discovered an abandoned Doombot in a NYC subway tunnel, and snuck the robot home piece by piece to deconstruct to learn robotics.
 His original efforts saw to his use of robotics and engineering abilities to be a professional criminal robot maker and construct a variety of androids to be used as assassins for hire/personal gain.
-At some point during this period, he constructs a facsimile of Magneto and a variety of robotic "mutant" drones who went on to battle the X-Men.
+At some point during this period, he constructs a facsimile of Magneto and a variety of drones who went on to battle the X-Men.
 Magneto's robot appears several times over the years, believing itself to be the true Magneto until being destroyed by a Sentinel.
-His employer(s) for the robot's creation is unrevealed.

 In his first actual appearance, Saxon is hired by Biggie Benson to kill Daredevil.
 Saxon dispatches a powerful android to do so, and to commit a series of crimes in New York.
 He discovers Daredevil's secret identity, and kidnaps Karen Page (Daredevil's girlfriend).
 He blackmails Daredevil into allowing him to escape.
 Deciding to confront Daredevil directly, Saxon murders Zoltan Drago and steals the man's costume and weaponry.
 As "Mister Fear", he challenges Daredevil to a public duel in New York City.
 He rigs Daredevil's billy club to release fear-gas pellets, and begins a crime spree.
 However, Saxon battles Daredevil and loses, breaking his neck in a fall from a flying hovercraft platform.

-Saxon's robots find his dying body and transfer his brain patterns and consciousness into a computer, from which he could control a variety of android bodies.
-Now calling himself the "Machinesmith", he is hired by the Corporation agent known as the Carnation to defeat the Fantastic Four.
-He dispatches his robots to subdue the Thing to be brainwashed into destroying the Fantastic Four.
-The Thing encounters Jack of Hearts instead and is defeated and Machinesmith is then revealed to be a robot.
+Saxon's robots find his dying body and transfer his consciousness into a computer, from which he can control a variety of android bodies.
+Now calling himself the "Machinesmith", he is hired by the Corporation agent Carnation to defeat the Fantastic Four, but is unsuccessful.